-Cancellations or terminations after the first 21 calendar days from the start date will incur tuition charges withheld, not to exceed 10 percent (10%) of the stated tuition up to a maximum of \$1,000.
+Cancellations or terminations after the first module from the start date will incur tuition charges withheld, not to exceed 10 percent (10%) of the stated tuition up to a maximum of \$1,000.

-After the first 21 calendar days through fifty percent (50%) of the program, tuition charges withheld will not exceed a pro-rated portion of the tuition for the training period completed, plus ten percent (10%) of the unearned tuition for the period of training not completed, up to a maximum of \$1,000.
+After the 3rd module through fifty percent (50%) of the program, tuition charges withheld will not exceed a pro-rated portion of the tuition for the training period completed, plus ten percent (10%) of the unearned tuition for the period of training not completed, up to a maximum of \$1,000.